Consensys/constellation/README.md

 ## Generating keys

-  1. To generate a key pair "node", run `constellation-enclave-keygen node`
+  1. To generate a key pair "node", run `constellation-node --generatekeys=node`

   If you choose to lock the keys with a password, they will be encrypted using a master key derived from the password using Argon2i.
 This is designed to be